 SOCO’s Take on SPIN Selling

-Asking the right questions is still very relevant in today’s sales situations and using the SPIN Selling questions is a good starting point, but does not reflect the entire sales process.
+Asking the right questions is still very relevant in today’s sales situations, and using the SPIN Selling questions is a good starting point, but it does not reflect the entire sales process.

 We recommended building a Needs Analysis (questioning sheet) based not only on the needs of the customer but also designed to position your product as the right solution.